Preparing Your Proposal

 National Institutes of Health (NIH) and eRA Commons:

-All applications to the National Institutes of Health are submitted through Grants.gov (see above).
 In order to submit an application to the NIH, faculty members must also be registered with a second federal website, eRA Commons. eRA Commons is the website used for the electronic administration of all NIH grants.
 Registration for eRA Commons is simple, and can be completed by the faculty grants manager.

-National Science Foundation (NSF) and Fastlane:
+National Science Foundation (NSF) and research.gov:

 The development office prepares a notice about new grants as soon as possible for At Reed.
 We also provide a copy of funded proposals to the public affairs office so that they can be written about in the next Reed Magazine.
 We will also add awards to the list of current funded faculty and institutional grants on the Grants and Faculty Scholarship homepage.
 We will also work with public affairs to see if a press release to the media is appropriate.